Four ways to seek healthcare advice from a GP or nurse

 Please cancel your appointment as soon as you know you are unable to attend.
 Approximately 50 appointments are wasted every week due to people failing to cancel their appointment.
 Patients who continually to fail to attend booked appointments could be removed from the practice list.

-You can cancel your appointment via our online service - SystmOnline - 24 hours a day.
+You can cancel your appointment via the NHS app or our online service - SystmOnline - 24 hours a day.
 You must be registered for this service - please ask at reception.

 You can register to receive information by text message on your phone regarding appointments and health care.